kerimoyle/libcellml-tutorials/tutorials/combine2020/debugSodiumChannelModel.rst

 3) The roundabout option.
    Since the error is saying that units named "i_dont_exist" are missing, we could simply provide them by creating a :code:`Units` item and adding it to the model.

-.. container:: dothis

-    **3.d** Choose your preferred method and use it to retrieve the problem unit attributes and print them all to the terminal.
-    Then fix the issue.

 .. container:: useful

     **Useful functions**